 Cyclic AMP-dependent protein kinase (PKA) consists of two catalytic subunits and a regulatory subunit dimer.
 This gene encodes the gamma form of its catalytic subunit.
 The gene is intronless and is thought to be a retrotransposon derived from the gene for the alpha form of the PKA catalytic subunit. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRKACG Gene

 PRKACG (Protein Kinase CAMP-Activated Catalytic Subunit Gamma) is a Protein Coding gene.
-Diseases associated with PRKACG include Bleeding Disorder, Platelet-Type, 19 and Stormorken Syndrome.
-Among its related pathways are Dopamine metabolism and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with PRKACG include Bleeding Disorder, Platelet-Type, 19 and Primary Pigmented Nodular Adrenocortical Disease.
+Among its related pathways are Oocyte meiosis and Lipoprotein metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACA.

 Phosphorylates a large number of substrates in the cytoplasm and the nucleus.

 Protein kinase A (PKA, aka cAMP-dependent protein kinase) is involved in the regulation of lipid and glucose metabolism and is a component of the signal transduction mechanism of certain GPCRs.
 PKA is composed of two regulatory subunits and two catalytic subunits.